markcoty/light-spotify-dataset/README.md

 The raw data, in CSV format, contains 236,988 rows and 18 columns.
 The names and data types of the columns are:

-Artist               object
+- Artist: object
-Song                 object
+- Song: object
-Emotion              object
+- Emotion: object
-Variance            float64
+- Variance: float64
-Genre                object
+- Genre: object
-Date                  int64
+- Date: int64
-Key                  object
+- Key: object
-Tempo                 int64
+- Tempo: int64
-Loudness            float64
+- Loudness: float64
-Explicit             object
+- Explicit: object
-Popularity            int64
+ -Popularity: int64
-Energy                int64
+- Energy: int64
-Danceability          int64
+- Danceability: int64
-Positiveness          int64
+- Positiveness: int64
-Speechiness           int64
+- Speechiness: int64
-Liveness              int64
+- Liveness: int64
-Acousticness          int64
+- Acousticness: int64
-Instrumentalness      int64
+- Instrumentalness: int64

 There were no missing or null values aside from 8 in the Song column.
 Since this column contains 159,730 unique values, these were ignored.